 Budget constraints.
 Development companies usually have a wide price range.
 It’s based on their experience, knowledge of business specifics or technical solutions they provide.
 Prices also depend on the cooperation model, from the cheapest approach (just tech hands: outstaffing, staff augmentation), to project-based work, and up to supplying tech solutions for specific business cases.

 Timeline.
 Team size, specific team composition, experience — all of these have an impact on the date of the project launch and the development timeline.
 The personnel doesn’t always have to be located in one company or even on one continent!
 Some companies (like Bunch Consulting) specialise in combining resources of different tech staff to form the best possible team for a particular project.
+It’s also crucial to use modern project management software.

 The cost of your product also highly depends on the hourly rates of the tech specialists you decide to work with.
 “The more expensive, the better service” doesn’t always work.
 The prices worldwide vary a lot, and they often depend on the agency or freelancer location.
 Here are the average hourly rates across different world regions: